 Whenever non-Italian friends ask me what are the quaint towns near Rome I would recommend for a getaway, I immediately think about some of the villages and small cities in the Tuscia region of central Italy.
-I love the area so much that I go hiking or dining out in these unique destinations a few times each month.
+I love the area so much that I go hiking or dining out in these unique destinations in Tuscia Italy a few times each month.

 Reasons to visit the region of Tuscia, Italy